freedomofpress/securedrop-dev-docs/docs/journalist_api.rst

 Requires authentication.
 Records that the current user has seen a reply from another user, or a file or message submitted by a source.

+For more information about the "seen by" feature implementation and behavior across different SecureDrop interfaces, see :doc:`seen_by_feature`.

 .. code:: sh

   POST /api/v1/seen